KCostanzo/CloudSound/README.md

 CloudSound is a web application inspired by Soundcloud built using Ruby on Rails and React.js.
 By the end of week 9 this app will have, at minimum, the following features:

-- [ ] Search bar navigation to find/select songs
+- [ ] Search bar navigation to find songs/artists
 - [ ] Index (and Artist) pages to view songs and albums
 - [ ] Persistent now playing bar for songs and playlists
-- [ ] Smooth, bug-free navigation
-- [ ] Sufficient seed data to demonstrate features
-- [ ] Hosting on Heroku
+- [ ] Toggle Playback
 - [ ] Visually appealing CSS design
-- [ ] A production README

 ## Product Goals and Priorities